1. Essence of the Decision In the case of *Brun v. Switzerland*, the European Court of Human Rights (ECHR) unanimously ruled that there was no violation of Article 14 (prohibition of discrimination) taken in conjunction with Article 4 (prohibition of forced labour) of the Convention. The applicant,

 Skip to content Skip to sidebar Skip to footer

-CASE OF ZAKHAROV AND OTHERS v.
-RUSSIA
+CASE OF BRUN v.
+SWITZERLAND

-CASE OF VOYTENKO AND OTHERS v.
+CASE OF LETUCHA v.
 UKRAINE

-CASE OF KONDRATYEV AND OTHERS v.
+CASE OF FOMICHOV AND ALAND GROUP, TOV v.
 UKRAINE

 E-mail